Social media safety rules for 2021

 The process of this type of threat is complex.
 First, an attacker tries to prepare the ground for the attack.
 He gathers the information about the victim and only then establishes a relationship with him or her.
 Once a malefactor builds the trust, it is time to ask for specific data (password, logins, project names, etc.).
 A new “friend” can even ask to visit a malicious website or open an infected document.

-Cyberstalking is exactly the type of cybercrime that shows how unsafe is posting too much private data on your social media profile.
+Cyberstalking is exactly the type of cybercrime that shows how unsafe it is to post too much private data on your social media profile.
 Stalking is one of the most dangerous cyber threats on social media as law enforcement, as a rule, cannot take measures because there is usually “not enough evidence”.

 A malefactor gains such information about a user as his home address, phone number, location, schedule, etc. Such kind of data is used to threaten a victim.